 “…it was the Sunday when they sing Exurge Quare o, D – many men both saw and heard a great number of huntsmen hunting.
 The huntsmen were black, huge and hideous, and rode on black horses and on black he-goats and their hounds were jet black with eyes like saucers and horrible.
 This was seen in the very deer park of the town of Peterborough and in all the woods that stretch from that same town to Stamford, and in the night the monks heard them sounding and winding their horns.”

 Witnesses said that around 20 to 30 of these hellish beings stayed in the area through Lent all the way to Easter, a period of about 50 days.

-The events of 1127 are known as the Wild Hunt.
-It’s not just an English phenomenon.
-Stories from across central, western and northern Europe recount loud wild hunts throughout untamed lands — and they help explain the mythological underpinnings of the Black Shuck.
+The events of 1127 were also known as a “wild hunt” — and weren’t just an English phenomenon.
+Stories from across central, western and northern Europe recount loud, spectral wild hunts throughout untamed lands — and they help explain the mythological underpinnings of the Black Shuck.

 Northern cultures associated wild hunts with the change of the seasons from fall into winter, probably because strong, cold winds came blowing over the landscape and forced people indoors.
 Anyone who didn’t make it inside during the winter could freeze to death.

 Interpreting howling winds as a pack of hunters would thus make sense.
 People were mythologizing their surroundings as a way to warn people to stay indoors.
 Winds aren’t nearly as scary as a pack of rabid dogs on the hunt, but the outcome could be same.
 If someone didn’t flee from the Black Shuck, they could be killed.